 Timothy Crawshaw is an innovative designer with over 25 years' experience in both the public and private sectors.
 Formerly Conservation and Design Group Manager for Kirklees Metropolitan Council, he is now a freelance consultant working throughout the UK.
 He is qualified in Architecture and Urban Environmental Design and now operates as a multi-disciplinary consultant involved in masterplanning, development briefs, characterisation, wildlife, ecology and sustainability.
 He is actively engaged in international development work in a number of contexts for the UN Development Programme and other agencies, building on experience gained in the UK and EU in the fields of sustainable transport, energy efficiency and green city planning.

 Vivien Green is a freelance Planning Consultant with an extensive range of clients.
 Prior to establishing her consultancy in 1992, she worked for a number of local authorities, focusing primarily on development control and development plan work.
 Vivien has extensive experience of presenting training workshops on an in-house and inter-authority basis, focusing in particular on front-end processes such as validation and on permitted development and enforcement.
-She is responsible for TRA's extremely popular certificated training programme on Planning Enforcement originally developed in conjunction with Cambridge University.
+She is also known to many people involved in planning enforcement through TRA's certificated training programme in Planning Enforcement, originally developed in conjunction with Cambridge University.